BryanGaray99/esp32-ubidots-temperature-control/README.md

 ## Ubidots Configuration

 1. Create an account on [Ubidots](https://ubidots.com/).
-2. Create a new device and variables for temperature, humidity, motor, bulb-light and manual-mode.
+2. Create a new device and variables for temperature, humidity, motor, light-bulb and manual-mode.
 3. Obtain the Ubidots token and update the code.

 ## Contributions